plblum/jivs/docs/Learning_Jivs/Server_Pages/Home.md

 }
 ```

-The server might show or hide the Birth Date editor based on the current page state. `BirthDate` remains in the Rules either way.
+The server might show or hide the Birth Date editor based on the current page state. `BirthDate` remains in the ValueHost Rules either way.

 When its editor is present, client code enables the `BirthDate` `FieldValueHost`.
 When the editor is absent, client code disables it so its validator does not participate.

-This lets one configuration support alternate layouts, conditional sections, and AJAX updates without rebuilding the Rules for each variation.
+This lets one configuration support alternate layouts, conditional sections, and AJAX updates without rebuilding the ValueHost Rules for each variation.

 ## Add Hidden Inputs to Deliver Jivs Data